 I’m not much of a baker who makes cookies all year round, yet I utilize my cookie dough scoop as much as those cookie-making bakers!
 Why?
 Because it is great to make uniformly-size meatballs, as well as keeping your hands clean.

 After shaping the meatballs, let them rest in the refrigerator for 15-30 minutes.
 Your warm hands melt the fat (umami) of the mixture, so this helps to re-solidify the meatballs before cooking.

 4. Boil the meatballs

-In the classic Chinese recipe, the meatballs are usually deep fried (and they are delicious!).
+In the classic Chinese recipe, the meatballs are usually deep-fried (and they are delicious!).
 However, many of you prefer healthier, easier, and no deep-frying recipes so I tried boiling meatballs.
 It may sound unnecessary, but boiling yields a fantastic texture if you choose not to deep-fry.

-I learned that all the delicious flavors that might leak into water eventually get absorbed back into the meatballs when we cook them without water.
-Inside the meatballs stay juicy and tender, and I am happy to find a good alternative to deep frying method.
+I learned that all the delicious flavors that might leak into the water eventually get absorbed back into the meatballs when we cook them without water.
+Inside the meatballs stay juicy and tender, and I am happy to find a good alternative to the deep frying method.